-I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (of Jack Spade for the boys) bag on a Qantas flight is a stylish bonus, complete with Aspar mini toiletries, toothbrush and toothpaste, socks and the much-needed eye mask (in case you were not sleeping well enough already).
+I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (or Jack Spade for the boys) bag on a Qantas flight is a stylish bonus.
+It comes complete with Aspar mini toiletries, a toothbrush and toothpaste, socks, and the much-needed eye mask (in case you were not sleeping well enough already).
 Another special touch is the comfy Qantas Pyjamas, which you will want to change straight into!

 Flight Crew Service

-Now, I have no doubt Qantas crew in Economy are just as cheery and helpful, but the crew on both legs of my Premium Economy and Business flights went above and beyond.
-They were always upbeat, talkative, helpful, offered tips about their home cities in Australia, and were there to make up for bed for you when you needed it.
-In fact, they were such a big part of our flight experience that we actually felt emotional to have each group leave at every crew handover.
+Now, I have no doubt the Qantas crew in Economy are just as cheery and helpful, but the crew on both legs of my Premium Economy and Business flights went above and beyond.
+They were always upbeat, talkative, and helpful, offered tips about their home cities in Australia, and were there to make up for bed for you when you needed it.
+They were such a big part of our flight experience that we felt emotional to have each group leave at every crew handover.

 Final Verdict on Flying Qantas A380?